PacificViking/clp-bench/assets/dynamically-structured/openobserve/methodology.md

 # Openobserve methodology

+> Note: Maybe because the ingestion is being done through a HTTP interface, some characters in keys in the JSON doesn't work.
+This causes no output in several alternate test cases.
+A possible solution is to base64 (or hash) each key

 ## Basics

 > Note: running queries immediately after a reset causes errors since reset returns when deleting